Jun 9, 2010

 - trans folk – transgender people

-It’s impossible to list every word that may arise relating to LGBTQ people3.
+It’s impossible to list every word that may arise relating to LGBTQ people ((Check out this page for a really long list of queer slang!)).
 What I hope these lists do is get you thinking about your word choices, especially as they relate to LGBTQ characters and their gender expression.
 None of these words are wrong, but they do have histories.
 It’s your job as a writer to take that history into account.

 Are there any words relating to LGBTQ people you’re confused about?
 Do you have any to contribute?
 Please leave them in the comments!
 Don’t forget: Comments will be moderated, and homophobia is not tolerated on my website.